Carleton University 3MT Rules

-- 3MT presentations must be delivered in person.
+- 3MT presentations must be delivered live and in-person on the contest date.

 - Each participant is permitted one static PowerPoint slide with text and/or images to accompany his/her 3MT presentation.
 Slides may not have video, audio, or animated text.